ibm-cloud-docs/vmware-service/common/api-change-log.md

 ## 5 May 2023
 {: #vmware-service-5-may-2023}

-REST APIs are now available for all {{site.data.keyword.vmware-service_full}} capabilities.
+REST APIs are now available for all VMware as a Service capabilities.
 API version 1.0.0 is supported.
 For more information, see [VMware as a Service API](/apidocs/vmware-service).